|

 scenes from his hardscrabble boyhood, when he became infatuated with voluptuous

 teen Felicity, who was having a scandalous affair with his father.
+In a slowly cohering jigsaw puzzle of flashbacks and jump

 cuts, memories and dreams, Shepard’s piercingly observant and lonely narrator